sofianelatifi/sofianelatifi.github.io/index.md

 <div class="content" style="text-align: justify;">
   <p>
-I am a fourth-year doctoral researcher at the Center for Research in Economics and Statistics (CREST), where I explore how cultural changes and labour market shifts have influenced the rise in cohabitation and separation in Western countries.
-Utilizing quantitative methods, I focus specifically on France from the 1970s to the present.
-My analysis draws from an extensive range of data, including census records, data on church attendance from the 1950s and 1960s, BTS-Postes labour force records, and TeO immigration data.
+# Welcome to My Academic Website

+I am a **fourth-year doctoral researcher** at the **Center for Research in Economics and Statistics ([CREST](https://crest.science/user/Sofian-EL-ATIFI/?profiletab=posts)**.
+My research investigates the **rise in union dissolution**, examining both **cultural and economic drivers** behind this major demographic shift.

+## Ph.D.
+Dissertation Overview

+My dissertation is structured around three key studies:
+1. **The Two Dimensions of the Retreat from Marriage** – I examine how **manufacturing job losses** have contributed to the rise in divorce, and how **mid-20th-century Catholic religiosity** temporarily delayed the rise in divorce and nonmarital births.
+2. **From Tradition to Individualization** – I analyze union dissolution risks **across birth cohorts**, comparing **immigrants and children of immigrants** from **Muslim and Southern European countries** to the majority population.
+3. **A Stalled Gender Revolution—Except in the Working Class?** – I compare the **evolution of gender gaps in the labour market** between social classes.
   </p>
 </div>